cbare/cbare.github.io/_posts/2019-12-02-idiomatic-python.md

 ![Python logo]({{ "/images/turnip-twaddler.png" | absolute_url }}){:style="float: right; margin: 0px 18px 18px 18px; width: 12em; height: 16em; position: relative; top: -3em;"}

 [Comprehensions][907] are Python's syntactic sugar for _map_ and _filter_ operations.
-Comprehensions come in different flavors which evaluate to different types, either containers like lists or sets or generators.
+Comprehensions come in different flavors which evaluate to different types like lists, sets or generators.

 Comprehensions combine well with [itertools][908] and [functools][909] from the standard library to compose pipelines in the style of [functional programming][907].